hmchen47/DataScience/Stats/ProbStatsPython/02-Sets.md

   c. $\{\{0\},1\}=\{0,\{1\}\}$<br/>

   Ans: b<br/>
-  Explanation<br/>
+  Explanation
-  a.
-False. {0} contains the element 0, while ∅ contains no elements.<br/>
+  + a.
+False. {0} contains the element 0, while ∅ contains no elements.
-  b.
+  + b.
 True.
-The order and repetition don't matter.<br/>
+The order and repetition don't matter.
-  c.
+  + c.
 False.
-1 is an element of the set on the left, but not on the right.<br/>
+1 is an element of the set on the left, but not on the right.

 4. Which of the following are true?<br/>